 - Rinse thoroughly afterward

-- For the Really Sticky Stuff – Tree sap, chewing gum, and other items can lead to artificial turf maintenance problems.
+- For the Sticky Stuff – Tree sap, chewing gum, and other items can lead to artificial turf maintenance problems.
 Fortunately, there are some relatively simple ways of removing them, which you should know before it becomes an issue.
-You can use dry ice or aerosol refrigerants to freeze the sap or gum off and then scrape it off the grass.
+You can use dry ice or aerosol refrigerants to freeze the sap or gum and scrape it off the grass.

 Check and Maintain Proper Infill Levels for a Consistent Surface